enonic/starter-babel/README.md

 ## Target environment

 The target environment is set to ES5 (that is supported by node.js v0.12.0).
-If you want to transpile the client side files only, you can change the taget environment in [.browserslistrc](.browserslistrc).
+If you want to transpile the client side files only, you can change the target environment in [.browserslistrc](.browserslistrc).
 For more information, read the official Browserslist [documentation](https://github.com/browserslist/browserslist#browserslist-).
 Enviroment list can be tested [here](https://browserl.ist/).

 ## App development with continuous transpile